Department of Basic Science & Craniofacial Biology, New York University College of Dentistry, New York, NY 10010-4086, USA

 We thank Gunther von Hagens for the opportunity to work with his team at the Plastinarium in Guben, Germany, and Rudolf and Svetlana Theiß and Vladimir Chereminskiy for their insights and for providing the materials and tissues for the restoration procedures.
 We also thank Nadine Diwersi for her inspiration and dedication to our anatomy course.
 We finally thank Elena Cunningham for her help and advice during the writing of this paper.

 Baker E, Scott PA, Terracio L, Cunningham EP.
 2013: An innovative method for teaching anatomy in the predoctoral dental curriculum.
 J Dent Educ 77: 1498-1507.

 de Jong K, Henry RW.
 2007: Silicone plastination of biological tissue: cold-temperature technique Biodur S10/S15 technique and products.
 J Int Soc Plastination 22: 2-14.

 Raoof A. 2014: Restoring and repairing plastinated specimens to prolong usefulness and enhance educational value.
+Abstract presented at The 17th International Conference on Plastination Saint Petersburg, Russia July 14-18, 2014.
 J Plast 26(1): 43

 Weiglein AH, Henry RW.
 1993: Curing (hardening, polymerization) of the polymer - Biodur S10.
 J Int Soc Plastination 7: 32 - 35